BackofenLab/GraphClust-2/README.md

 # Usage - How to run Galaxy-GraphClust:

 ## Browser access to the server:
-After running the Galaxy server, a web server is established under the host IP/URL and designated port.
+After running the Galaxy server, a web server is established under the host IP/URL and designated port (default 8080).

 * Inside your browser goto IP/URL:PORT
 * Following same settings as previous step